-Case ReportA persistent cough related to aspiration of a nonradiopaque bonePaquette, Roland PA-CJournal of the American Academy of Physician Assistants: May 2014 - Volume 27 - Issue 5 - p 1-3 doi: 10.1097/01.JAA.0000446356.36860.07 Case Report Abstract Author Information ABSTRACT Aspiration of a foreign body by an adult often is not diagnosed until a month or more after the event, because of a lack of presenting symptoms indicative of an aspiration and low reliability, sensitivity, and specificity of plain film radiographs.
-Instead, the foreign body aspiration typically is diagnosed during the evaluation of other lung-related pathology.
-Roland Paquette practices emergency medicine at the University of Texas Health Science Center at San Antonio, Tex.
-The author has disclosed no potential conflicts of interest, financial or otherwise. © 2014 American Academy of Physician Assistants.
+Case ReportA persistent cough related to aspiration of a nonradiopaque bonePaquette, Roland, PA-CAuthor Information Roland Paquette practices emergency medicine at the University of Texas Health Science Center at San Antonio, Tex.
+The author has disclosed no potential conflicts of interest, financial or otherwise.
+Journal of the American Academy of PAs: May 2014 - Volume 27 - Issue 5 - p 1-3 doi: 10.1097/01.JAA.0000446356.36860.07 Buy Metrics Abstract ABSTRACT Aspiration of a foreign body by an adult often is not diagnosed until a month or more after the event, because of a lack of presenting symptoms indicative of an aspiration and low reliability, sensitivity, and specificity of plain film radiographs.
+Instead, the foreign body aspiration typically is diagnosed during the evaluation of other lung-related pathology. © 2014 American Academy of Physician Assistants.